 - Caulk, spackle, liquid nails, paint

 We needed four 8′ lengths of each material to wrap around the room, except for the 1×3 vertical battens—we used 19 of those.
-Total materials cost including paint: less than $300.
+Total materials cost including paint: under $300 for the whole room.

 A quick test fit to make sure it lines up with the edge of the wall…

-Once the stud locations are marked, grab your nail gun (either 16ga or 18ga works) and nail along your marks (I used two nails per stud to be safe).
+Once the stud locations are marked, grab your nail gun (either 16ga or 18ga) and nail along your marks (I used two nails per stud to be safe).
 Your nails should be long enough to go through the MDF, drywall and into the studs (2″ is plenty).